kiwigrid/k8s-sidecar/README.md

 If the filename ends with `.url` suffix, the content will be processed as an URL the target file will be downloaded and used as the content file.

+If the filename ends with `.base64` suffix, the content will be base64 decoded and persisted to disk.

 ## Configuration Environment Variables

 - `LABEL`